 “a second concern is that the authors are in danger of interpreting the null, because (if I understand things correctly) they did not perform contrasts that would license the statements in the discussion about 'more' and 'greater'. “

-We have addressed this concern by calculating 95% confidence intervals for the log odds-ratio loading between topics and regions.
-Thus, if the 95% CI of log odd-ratio for a specific topic is non-overlapping between two regions, we can argue with some confidence that the association strength between that topic and the two regions differs.
+We thank the reviewer for catching this oversight, and have addressed this concern by calculating 95% confidence intervals for the log odds-ratio loading between topics and regions.
+Thus, if the 95% CI of log odd-ratio for a specific topic is non-overlapping between two regions, we can tentatively argue that the association strength between that topic and the two regions differs.
 In order to reduce the number of post-hoc exploratory comparisons made, we only report 95% CIs for a subset of associations.
-For example, we report 95% CIS for working memory, pain, reward and fear for all of the sub-regions in the middle zone, as the results from Figure 4 suggests potential differences in these topics between these sub-regions.
+For example, we report 95% CIs for working memory, pain, reward and fear for all of the sub-regions in the middle zone, as the results from Figure 4 suggests potential differences in these topics between these sub-regions.

 We wanted to be careful with these post-hoc exploratory tests, so we ensured to clearly label them as such in the results section.